Why Developers Are Choosing the Microsoft Store

-The Windows Store and its attendant technologies — Visual Studio, XAML, and UWP — are here to stay.
+The Microsoft Store and its attendant technologies — Visual Studio, XAML, and UWP — are here to stay.
 Microsoft believes in its app store, and developers are starting to believe in Microsoft.
 You can see the start of a virtuous cycle: as Microsoft continues to invest in its Store, more app developers make apps for it, which gives Microsoft the mandate to invest more.

 “This time, it’s different.”
 Yes, there have been false starts in the past.
 But now, we have a 2-year long track record of Microsoft supporting the Store and UWP, capped off with the launch of Windows 10 S. That’s a big bet, even for Microsoft, and it’s a signal of their commitment to the platform.
 Whatever problems there are with the Store’s developer experience, expect Microsoft to take them seriously: Microsoft knows that it needs its developers, and acts accordingly.